aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### setConvertGridStyle(boolean) {#setConvertGridStyle-boolean-}

+<b>@deprecated.</b> Please use the 'convertGridStyle' property instead.
 Indicates whether apply the style of the grid view to cells.

 ```javascript
 setConvertGridStyle(value: boolean) : void;